Many-body theory for quasiparticle states in superfluid fermionic systems: Introduction

 In the many-body theory, these types of propagators are connected through the equations of motion (EOM).
 For instance, the EOM for one-fermion propagator is coupled to that for higher-rank propagators via the dynamical kernel \cite{Rowe1968,Schuck1976,AdachiSchuck1989,Danielewicz1994,DukelskyRoepkeSchuck1998}.
 The importance of the latter couplings in nuclear systems was realized also in phenomenological approaches of the nuclear field theory (NFT) \cite{BohrMottelson1969,BohrMottelson1975,Broglia1976,BortignonBrogliaBesEtAl1977,BertschBortignonBroglia1983,LitvinovaRing2006} and the quasiparticle-phonon models (QPM) \cite{Soloviev1992,Malov1976} without, however, the explicit link to the underlying bare nucleon-nucleon interaction.
 The EOM method for approximating fermionic propagators is actively employed in quantum chemistry and condensed matter physics \cite{Tiago2008,Martinez2010,Sangalli2011,SchuckTohyama2016,Olevano2018}, see the recent review \cite{Schuck2021rev} devoted to its systematic assessment.

 In this work we aim at an extension of the single-fermion EOM to the superfluid case.
 Although some versions of such an extension are available in the literature, they are either based on the phenomenological assumptions about the dynamical kernel \cite{VanderSluys1993,Avdeenkov1999,Avdeenkov1999a,BarrancoBrogliaGoriEtAl1999,BarrancoBortignonBrogliaEtAl2005,Tselyaev2007,LitvinovaAfanasjev2011,Litvinova2012a,AfanasjevLitvinova2015,IdiniPotelBarrancoEtAl2015} or use perturbation theory to approximate it \cite{Soma2011,Soma2013,Soma2014a,Soma2021}.
+Another class of advanced models based on the equation of motion phonon method (EMPM) treats the nuclear many-body problem in terms of coupling between the Tamm-Dancoff phonons and quasiparticles.
+Furthermore, this method provides a recipe for an "ab initio" determination of the particle(hole)-vibration coupling \cite{DeGregorio2016} and for coupling to complex configurations, such as two and three phonons.
+It extends to the particle-hole vibrations \cite{Bianco2012} as well as the quasiparticle (normal and pairing) vibrational modes \cite{DeGregorio2016a}.

 Here we elaborate on (i) a continuous derivation of the EOM for the fermionic quasiparticle propagator starting from the underlying many-body fermionic Hamiltonian with the bare two-fermion interaction and (ii) on the non-perturbative treatment of the dynamical kernel of the resulting EOM on equal footing with the superfluid pairing correlations.
 We walk the reader throughout the detailed formalism to provide a clear understanding of the origin of the many-body effects, in particular, of the emergent collective phenomena in strongly-correlated superfluid media.
 The model-independent nature of the exact EOM's should allow practitioners to relate different many-body approaches to each other and to evaluate the accuracy of model approximations.
 In this article, we purposefully do not present numerical calculations to fully focus on the formal aspects of the theory as it is done, for instance, in Refs. \cite{Tselyaev2007,Soma2011}.